Virtuant/katacoda-scenarios/ansible/04-ansible-wordpress/step2.md

 `ansible-playbook -i 'localhost,' -c local playbook.yml`{{execute HOST1}}

 >Note: Don't be discouraged if it doesn't run successfully the first time.
-Gi back, check your code, run it again, and if you still can't get it, alert your instructor.
+Go back, check your code, run it again, and if you still can't get it, alert your instructor.

 #### [Optional] MySQL Security
 Ansible installs MySQL with an empty root password and leaves some of the test databases accessible to anonymous users.